 Over the past couple of months, value stocks has outperformed growth stocks and with everything going on in the market, it wouldn’t be surprising if value stocks continue outperforming growth over the next couple of months.

-So many factors are at play in this market, among them are the fear of inflation (aka the rising interest rate), the global chip shortage, and the growing optimism around the reopening of the economy, this is indeed a market like no other.
+So many factors are at play in this market, among them are the fear of inflation (aka the rising interest rate), the global supplier chain bottlenecks, and the Russian/Ukrainian conflict, this is indeed a market like no other.

 All things consider, if you want to play in this market, you got to hold some value names, however the market continues to play out, value names will most certainly give your portfolio a great deal of protection, especially for penny stock traders.